 Freesias are delicate flowers that are verdant in their beauty and heavenly citrusy fragrance.
 Ranging in colors, they look absolutely stunning against all bridal gowns.
 Earlier, freesias signified trust, but now they are associated with sweetness, thoughtfulness, innocence, and friendship.
 Freesias add to the glamor factor in any wedding.

 Carnations are one of the most underrated flowers in a bridal bouquet.
 Beautiful in appearance, messed up carnations look breathtakingly lovely and lush.
 Pink carnations signify gratitude, while white carnations signify love and deep emotion.
 Avoid using any of the striped variety of carnations.
 Although pretty to look at, they signify refusal.

 Chrysanthemums are flowers made up of tiny petals and come in a riot of colors.
 While they look similar to daisies, they are definitely not.
 Chrysanthemums symbolize joy and happiness and are a hot favorite of many outgoing brides.

 Flowers have always conveyed deeper emotions and meaning than those we know of today.
 The Language of Flowers is eternal and lovers across the ages have used flowers as a medium to communicate their love.
-Whether you decide to opt for one of these flowers or not, ensure that you have a bridal bouquet that elegantly complements your bridal gown and your wedding theme.
+Whether you decide to opt for one of these flowers or not, ensure that you have a bridal bouquet that elegantly complements your bridal gown and a wedding dress code.
 No matter what you choose, your bridal bouquet will look gorgeous and you will still be a beautiful bride.
 All the best for your happy day!

 Katie is a guest blogger for Faviana.
 You can find her at her own blog, where she talks about fashion, lifestyle, and life at Coney Island and New York City.